ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 Let $X$ be a [[topological space]] such that it arises as a [[topological subspace]] $X \subset K$ of a [[compact Hausdorff space]].
 We need to show that $X$ is a [[locally compact topological space]] (def. \ref{LocallyCompactSpace}).

 Let $x \in X$ be a point and let $U_x \subset X$ an open neighbourhood.
-We need to produce a small open neighbourhood whose closure is compact and still contained in $U_x$.
+We need to produce a smaller open neighbourhood whose closure is compact and still contained in $U_x$.

 By the nature of the [[subspace topology]] there exists an open subset $V_x\subset K$ such that $U_x = X \cap V_x$.